 - Staff offices will be spaced out, and the capacity for individual extra-curricular activities will be reduced.

-- Frequent daily cleanings of the classrooms, restrooms, and high-traffic areas with cleaning products that meet Italian and EU anti-covid sanitation recommendations.
+- Frequent cleaning of the common area surfaces in the classrooms, restrooms, and high-traffic areas will be performed with products that meet Italian and EU anti-covid sanitation recommendations.

 EXPERIENCED & DEDICATED PERSONNEL

-Umbra staff members are dedicated to monitoring & supporting Italian and EU health & safety regulations and recommendations.
-Our local staff includes a Facilities Safety Coordinator, Alessandro Vazari, responsible for the cleaning and sanitizing of the facilities, enforcing social distancing and capacity regulations, emergency protocols, PPE resources and other health and safety regulations.
-Our Health and Wellness Coordinator, Renilda Zajmi, is responsible for the health and welfare of our students.
-She coordinates medical visits, psychological counseling, and emergency services.
-In addition, all Umbra staff are trained in health, safety, and emergency protocols.
+ISI Abroad (Umbra Institute and ISI Florence) has established a Risk Management Team dedicated to monitoring & supporting Italian and EU health & safety regulations and recommendations to facilitate the policies, procedures, and safe reopening of the Institute.
+Each Institute includes a Facilities Safety Coordinator, responsible for the cleaning and sanitizing of the facilities, enforcing social distancing, emergency protocols, PPE resources, and other health and safety regulations.
+We have also assigned a dedicated Health and Wellness Coordinator, responsible for the health and welfare of our students.
+They coordinate medical visits, psychological counseling, and emergency services.
+In addition, all ISI Abroad staff are trained in health, safety, and emergency protocols.

 Healthcare Support & Preparedness

 We anticipate that students may have physical or mental health needs while abroad that could relate to typical causes (such as an ear infection or roommate issues) or causes related to the coronavirus.
 Students will be able to receive the well-established mental and physical health support offered by the Institute.
 The Umbra APP allows students to books appointments on their smartphone and contact Umbra staff members that are on call 24/7.
+All Covid-19 tests are free when a case is suspected.
 In addition, Italy is working to address the needs of international students.
-For example, the Region of Umbria shall provide free COVID-19 testing and medical treatment to all international students studying in the region.
 Furthermore, the hospital system in Italy is considered to be “well-prepared” for future outbreaks.
 Our Risk Management team is regularly monitoring similar initiatives and will be sure to update this site with further details.